To the Child I Could Not Help

 Perhaps Adnan knew better than to question the order of things.
 He treated you like another toy of a child with too many.
 Like a robot he’d been gifted.
 One to which he could give commands that would have to be obeyed.
 One night, you were crouched in the corner of the living room with a clasp of coconut leaf sticks.
 We lay on sofas watching the X-Men defeat evil, daydreaming of becoming superheroes while you swept the floor around us, pausing to steal looks at the screen when you thought nobody was watching you.

-“You are not from here, betah, you have to respect how things work,” he said.
+“You are not from here, betah, you have to respect how things work,” my father said.

 “I thought you said this was our home?
-If it is, we should be doing things for ourselves.”
+If it is, shouldn’t we be doing things for ourselves?”

 “It is.
 And it’s my fault you don’t know yourself.”